Appstax/appstax-ios/README.md

-### Pre-release note

-Please note that this repository contains pre-release software, and cannot be used until the Appstax services are officially released.
-If you are a registered early access developer, please download the JavaScript SDK from [appstax.com](http://appstax.com/#/download).
-You will be notified when you should change to the updated version in this repository.

-Want beta access?
-[Send us an email](ea@appstax.com) to request an early access code.

 Appstax iOS SDK
 ===============

 This is the official SDK for [Appstax](http://appstax.com).
-Please read the [iOS Guide](http://appstax.com/docs/Guides/iOS-SDK-Guide.html) to get up and running.
+Please read the [iOS Guide](http://appstax.com/docs/iOS-SDK-Guide.html) to get up and running.

 Installing
 ----------